Notice of Pre-AIA or AIA Status

 Abstract:, “receiving selection of a first narrative option of the two or more narrative options” could be performed as a mental process, i.e., concept performed in the human mind or using pencil and paper (including an observation, evaluation, judgment, opinion) and a “[c]ertain method[] of organizing human activity. . . managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions)” to the extent that humans (person/educator) have long received verbal or written information.

-[L7a] automatically generating, by the reading engine, a complete second chapter of the narrative responsive to selection of the first narrative option, wherein: the second chapter comprises a second set of challenge words, the second set of challenge words comprises the one or more low fluency words;
+[L8] automatically generating, by the reading engine, a complete second chapter of the narrative responsive to selection of the first narrative option, wherein the second chapter: is generated using (i) the selected first narrative option, (ii) continuity information derived from the first chapter, and (iii) the second set of challenge words; comprises the second set of challenge words comprises a narrative that is coherent with the first chapter of the narrative.

 The “reading engine” is an additional non-abstract limitation.

-It is apparent that, other than reciting the “first client device”, and “reading engine” additional non-abstract limitations noted in the Independent Claim 7/Revised 2019 Guidance Table above, nothing in the claim precludes the steps from practically being performed by a human as a certain method of organizing human activity. . . managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions), in the mind, and/or using pen and paper.
-The mere nominal recitation of the “first client device”, and “reading engine” and automation of a manual process does not take the claim out of the certain method of organizing human activity and mental processes groupings.
+It is apparent that, other than reciting the “first client device”, “reading engine”, “microphone”, and “pronunciation module” additional non-abstract limitations noted in the Independent Claim 7/Revised 2019 Guidance Table above, nothing in the claim precludes the steps from practically being performed by a human as a certain method of organizing human activity. . . managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions), in the mind, and/or using pen and paper.
+The mere nominal recitation of the “first client device”, “reading engine”, “microphone”, and “pronunciation module” and automation of a manual process does not take the claim out of the certain method of organizing human activity and mental processes groupings.
 Accordingly, the claim recites an abstract idea under Step 2A: Prong 1.

 Step 2A – Prong 2: Integrated into a Practical Application?